AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-jee-supported-platforms.md

 1. AEM Forms on JEE do not support IBM&reg; WebSphere&reg; with MySQL.
 1. AEM Forms on JEE do not support and JBoss&reg; on SUSE&reg; Linux&reg; Enterprise Server 12.
 Only IBM&reg; WebSphere&reg; is supported on SUSE&reg; Linux&reg; Enterprise Server 12.
-1. AEM Forms on JEE don't support any JDK with JBoss&reg; other than Oracle Java&trade; SE.
+1. AEM Forms on JEE do not support any JDK with JBoss&reg; other than Oracle Java&trade; SE.
-1. AEM Forms on JEE don't support any JDK with IBM&reg; WebSphere&reg; other than IBM&reg; JDK.
+1. AEM Forms on JEE do not support any JDK with IBM&reg; WebSphere&reg; other than IBM&reg; JDK.
 1. CRX-repository supports persistence of type TarMK, MongoDB, and relational databases (RDBMK).
 You cannot have two different database systems between the application server and the CRX-repository.
 However, on an AEM Forms on JEE environment, you can use MongoMK with CRX-repository and a supported relational database with application server.
 1. AEM Forms on JEE do not support WebSphere&reg; application server on CentOS.
 1. AEM Forms on JEE do not support JBoss&reg; role-based access control (RBAC).